stephenjohnlimb/boot2/README.md

 See [Agile Development](AgileDevelopment.md) for how I'm going to approach adding in functionality to this simple app.
 This also covers how to wrap it for deployment into a Kubernetes environment.

+The link above also covers [making the SpringBoot app deployable](Dockerizing.md).

+I decided that I would add more functionality to this existing Microservice to demonstrate how additional services can be included - again in an Agile way.

+See [Adding Email Validation](AgileEmailValidationDevelopment.md) for the changes that are made.

+## Summary
+...